 }

 This code will compile just fine.
-For more about trait objects, refer back to the “Trait Objects” section in Chapter 17.
+For more about trait objects, refer to “Trait Objects” on page XX in Chapter 17.

+prod: check/link xref (ch17)

 Summary

 Whew!
-Now we’ve gone over features of Rust that aren’t used often, but are available if you need them in very particular circumstances.
-We’ve introduced a lot of complex topics so that, when you encounter them in error message suggestions or in others’ code, you’ll at least have seen these concepts and syntax once before.
-You can use this chapter as a reference to guide you to your solutions.
+Now you have some features of Rust in your toolbox that you won’t use often, but you’ll know they’re available in very particular circumstances.
+We’ve introduced several complex topics so that when you encounter them in error message suggestions or in other peoples’ code, you’ll be able to recognize these concepts and syntax.
+Use this chapter as a reference to guide you to solutions.

-Now, let’s put everything we’ve learned throughout the book into practice with one more project!
+Next, we’ll put everything we’ve discussed throughout the book into practice and do one more project!